 In 1881 the Texas & Pacific Railroad laid tracks from Fort Worth to Sierra Blanca, following a route suggested by Capt.
-Randolph B. March of the U.S. Army.
+Randolph B. Marcy of the U.S. Army.
 He and a party of soldiers scouted this area in 1849.
 The route was later surveyed by Capt.
 John Pope, a topographical engineer, in 1854.

 Section houses were built every 10 miles along the route; the one here was called Grelton.
 A large well was dug and a big cypress tank erected.
 A pump station was nearby.
 This was where the engines took on water for many, many years.

 Until the railroad came, there was no civilization on these plains above the Cap Rock, except for the Indians who used it as their camping ground enroute to and from Mexico and settlements to the east.
 There were many springs along the Cap Rock, and Mustang Springs, to the west, was a spring-fed lake.
 This was the Indians’ main camping site.
 Capt.
 Pope recorded that he saw many Indians and horses there as he passed through the area.

 On August 15, 1881, four German Catholic priests and one layman of the Carmelite Order arrived at the Grelton section house to establish the first settlement here.
 They brought basic farming tools, a mule team and wagon and seeds to plant.
 They pitched two tents where the courthouse is today, one to live in and the other for worship.
 This was the beginning of a mission and monastery and a working community of German families under the guidance of Father Anastasio Peters.
 A town was surveyed and built, and the name was changed to Marienfeld, which means “Field of Mary.”
 Only a few years before Indians and buffalo had roamed these plains, and there was still antelope and other wild game.